WilkerOliveira/flutter-firebase-login/README.md

    - To create the strings: flutter pub run gen_lang:generate

  - You need to create and configure your own Firebase account.

+ - In this project we are using Mobx with Flutter Modular;

 ## Getting Started